fdhoff/syncer/README.md

 #### Description

-The maain purpose of this utility is fast data synchronizing between two hard drives: one is fast (SSD, SATA HDD), another is connected through slow USB interface.
+The main purpose of this utility is fast data synchronizing between two hard drives: one is fast (SSD, SATA HDD), another is connected through slow USB interface.
 Task is to lower amounts of data needed to be transferred.